You’re busy and have little time to spend researching how you should be training and eating. So let me make it super simple for you.

 Biceps- Standing hammer or dumbbell curls.

-Triceps- Dips and close grip pushups.
+Triceps- Dips, close grip bench press and close grip pushups.

 No machines, nothing complicated.